chenxshuo/chenxshuo.github.io/_pages/about.md

 ### News

+- **June 2024** We are co-organizing an [ELISE Workshop on Semantic, Symbolic and Interpretable Machine Learning ](https://ellis-ssiml.github.io/) with TU Darmstadt, in beautiful Helsinki!

 - **May 2024** I will serve as a reviewer for NeurIPS 2024

 - **Apr 2024** I will serve as a Program Committee member at [NeusymBridge @ LREC-Coling 2024](https://neusymbridge.github.io/)